Abhay-Mahanta/DNS-Spoofer/README.md

 This tool should only be used in a controlled environment or on networks where you have explicit permission to perform testing.
 Unauthorized use is illegal and can result in severe penalties.

-## Disclaimer

-This project is for educational purposes only.
-The author is not responsible for any misuse of this tool.

 ## License